-Did you forget that April 17 is Tax Day?
+Did you forget that today is Tax Day?
 Are you buried under the stress of trying to file your W-2s and 1099s, swearing you’ll follow some good advice and prevent this debacle again next year?
 You’re not alone!
-Sitcoms have mined this fraught annual tradition for years, and once you finally hit submit on that e-file, take comfort in knowing that there are great episodes to help you work through your financial trauma.
-Here are a half-dozen to watch that’ll help take the edge off of tax season, from The Honeymooners to The Simpsons.
+Sitcoms have mined this fraught annual tradition for years, and once you finally hit submit on that e-file, take comfort in knowing that there are some great episodes to help you work through your financial trauma.
+Here are five to watch that’ll help take the edge off of tax season, from The Honeymooners to The Simpsons.

 3rd Rock from the Sun, “Dick and Taxes” (Season 4, Episode 12)

-Like Roseanne, this episode of 3rd Rock from the Sun involves several moments where characters just read from the tax code and shout with frustration.
-On 3rd Rock, though, the problem is different: The Solomon family (who are aliens, by the way), have never paid any taxes in their time on Earth, and then try to lie to wiggle out of the $9,000 they owe.
+This episode of 3rd Rock from the Sun involves several moments where characters just read from the tax code and shout with frustration.
+The Solomon family (who are aliens, by the way), have never paid any taxes in their time on Earth, and then try to lie to wiggle out of the $9,000 they owe.
 This involves starting a pretend home business that somehow turns real, and ends with them carefully memorizing some Very Real Human Facts to convince an auditor they’re real people.

 “Dick and Taxes” is available to stream on Amazon Prime.

 The Honeymooners, “The Worry Wart” (Season 1, Episode 28)